highcharts/highcharts-angular/README.md

 export interface HighchartsConfig {
   instance?: Promise<typeof Highcharts>;
   options?: Highcharts.Options;
-  modules?: ModuleFactory[];
+  modules?: ModuleFactoryFunction;
 }
 ```

 ### Key Notes:
 - The `instance` property allows you to specify the Highcharts instance dynamically.
 - The `options` property is used to define global chart configurations applied across all charts.
-- The `modules` array enables you to include Highcharts modules (e.g., exporting, accessibility) or custom themes.
+- The `modules` a callback with an array enables you to include Highcharts modules (e.g., exporting, accessibility) or custom themes.

 ### Usage